zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 In extreme case a data entity can be so *protean* that the only attribute, which is always present, is the entity's identity, while all other attributes or groups of attributes are more or less arbitrary or specific to a group of entities only.
-For example a group of users in a social network having something in common.

 In such a case it does not make much sense to try to describe such a data structure by means of any schema, no matter how bushy the schema would be.